always-on/always/core/Reeti/README/README-build.txt

-To compile and build all executable and library files:
+To compile and build all executable amd library files:

 1. Create an empty folder called "build" inside of "Reeti" folder.